emsesp/docs/docs/Troubleshooting.md

 ### EMS-ESP becomes unresponsive

-If EMS-ESP becomes unresponsive and you cannot access the WebUI, follow these steps:
+If the EMS-ESP becomes unresponsive and you cannot access the WebUI, follow these steps:

 - Check your network router to see if ems-esp is still active.
 If you're running a Mesh of WiFi Access Points it may have been roamed to a new location or switched WiFi channels.
 The work-around for this is to set a BSSID in EMS-ESP (WiFI only).
 - Look at the on-board LED, if you haven't disabled it.
 If the LED is flashing or solid it means EMS-ESP is still running.